 - 1 shallot

-- 1 tbsp light soy sauce (use more according to your liking)
+- 1 tablespoon less-sodium soy sauce, (use more according to your liking)

-- 1 tbsp pure honey (use more according to your liking)
+- 1 tablespoon pure honey, (use more according to your liking)

 - chopped green onions